VoidArchive/VoidArchive/README.md

 - 👋 Hi, I’m Anish Shrestha
-- 👀 I’m interested in Software development
-- 🌱 I’m currently learning Svelte
+- 🌱 I’m currently learning SvelteKit with typescript
-- 💞️ I’m looking to collaborate on open source projects.
-- 📫 How to reach me voidarchived@gmail.com
+- 📫 Contact me at voidarchived@gmail.com

 <!---
 VoidArchive/VoidArchive is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.